 Employment Outlook and Salary Info

-According to the U.S. Bureau of Labor Statistics (BLS), the projected growth for pharmacist jobs was expected to be slower than the national average from 2014-2024, at roughly 3%.
-According to a 2015 salary survey performed by the American Association of Pharmaceutical Scientists (AAPS), the annual median salary of pharmaceutical industry employees responsible for general management was $165,000.
-Pharmaceutical managers and administrators who worked in research and development made a median salary of $185,000 (www.aaps.org).
+According to the U.S. Bureau of Labor Statistics (BLS), the projected growth for pharmacist jobs was expected to show little or no change from 2018-2028, at 0%.
+According to a 2018 survey performed by the BLS, the annual mean salary of pharmaceutical industry employees employed in general medical and surgical hospitals was $125,660.
+Pharmaceutical managers and administrators who worked for the local government made an average yearly salary of $130,510 (www.aaps.org).

 While there are no pharmacy administration diploma programs at most colleges and universities, a master's or doctoral degree in the field can teach students the skills needed to organize and direct healthcare groups.
 Completing these degrees opens up many high-level leadership positions within both the public and private sectors.